jamesepaterson/trackingworkshop/README.md

 `tracking_sample.csv` contains simulated tracking data for five turtles.
 This is the data used in all code examples in this repository.

+`boundaryfolder` contains the shapefiles for creating a kernel home range limited by a line.

 `01_formattingandmapping.R` Formatting data & basic mapping (https://jamesepaterson.github.io/jamespatersonblog/01_trackingworkshop_formatting)

 `02_trajectories.R` Creating trajectories (https://cdn.rawgit.com/jamesepaterson/trackingworkshop/c991da6e/trackingworkshop_trajectories.html)